Porto – Vila do Conde

 - Senda Litoral (alternative route).
 According to Brierley, this makes a good alternative for the first stage out of Porto, depending on prevailing weather as strong winds make walking difficult with sea-spray and wind-blown sand.
 Some of the waymarks have been removed in order to discourage this option with local organisations encouraging pilgrims to commit to one or other route before leaving Porto.

 Brierley further states that “if you are comfortable with finding your way, switching routes remains a viable option …”

 The phrase “finding your way” sounded really exciting!
-We therefore decided to take the Senda Litoral 😄.
-We both love the views that the ocean provides and could not wait to walk next to the coast of Portugal.
+So we decided to take the Senda Litoral.
+We both love the views the sea has to offer and couldn’t wait to walk along the coast of Portugal.

 Here’s good news: The sun is shining!
-There might be a little bit of rain later on, but we were hoping to walk the full stage in dry weather today.
+There is the possibility of some rain later in the day, but we hoped to walk the full stage today in dry weather.

-We decided not to take the metro back to the Cathedral (where most pilgrims start their journey when walking from Porto), but instead start walking directly from our hostel.
-This meant we had to walk on the longest street in Porto, Boavista Avenue, to the sea side.
-This street is 5.5km long and is very busy in the early morning with people leaving for work and parents dropping off their children at schools … we had to carefully negotiate our way through the traffic – at least there was the prospect of walking next to the ocean for the rest of the day!
+We decided not to take the metro back to the cathedral (where most pilgrims start their journey when walking from Porto) but instead start walking directly from our hostel.
+This meant we had to walk down the longest street in Porto, Boavista Avenue, towards the sea.
+This street is 5.5km long and is very busy in the early morning with people driving to work and parents dropping their children off at schools.
+We had to carefully negotiate our way through the traffic – at least there was the prospect of being next to the sea for the rest of the day!

-When we reached the ocean, we were almost at Matosinhos.
-It became a bit overcast and was cold, but it was not raining (yet).
-The pavement was quite hard under our feet and we could not wait to reach the promised boardwalks.
+When we reached the sea, we were almost at Matosinhos.
+It got a bit cloudy and was cold, but it didn’t rain (yet).
+The pavement was quite hard under our feet and we couldn’t wait to reach the promised boardwalk.

 On our way to Matosinhos – the lighthouse in the background (farol da Boa Nova) was built to alleviate the shipwrecks along the sea